aws/sagemaker-python-sdk/README.rst

     make html

-You can edit the templates for any of the pages in the docs by editing the .rst files in the “doc” directory and then running “``make html``” again.
+You can edit the templates for any of the pages in the docs by editing the .rst files in the “doc" directory and then running “``make html``" again.

 SageMaker Python SDK Overview